SamuelTF-ProPer/my-portfolio/README.md

 # I am Samuel Tarifa Flores
 ### What do i do?
-Right now i am studiying to get a
-I codes mostly for fun (and also to get a job).
-My main objective right now is to develop my skills (coding, 3D modeling, and video editing mainly).
-The reason for that is that I am a person who likes to do things overall and is often doing projects on his own.
-Right now, my two main projects are:
-  - My videogame (On hiatus until i am better at 3D modeling)
-  - My youtube chanel (I am slowly getting to something)
+Right now I am studiying to be a developer of web aplications since its a job that I enjoy and also aligns with my objectives on the long run.
+At the moment I'm trying to upgrade my skills (mainly coding and video editing) because at some point in my life I would like to develop videogames of my own.

+### What am I going to do to acomplish my objective?
+First off im already doing things towards my goal, right now i am learning coding (for the videogame and the job) and also am trying to grow my youtube chanel (which will be used to promote the game once its made).
+However a lot of people coud clasify my actions as foolish and naive, due to this I am studiying to become a developer of web aplications to maintain myself economically while I strive for my Objectives.
+Once I land in a stable job I have a small roadmap for the objectives I have to acomplish to reach my objective:
+  1. Grow my YouTube channel until I can live off of it
+  2. Leave my job and work full-time on the YouTube Chanel until I can live off of it and pay an editor
+  3. Keep on creating videos with the help of my editor and start developing my game
+  4. Once its on a late stage of developement start making videos about it and fund it with the money I make off of them

+### Why do you need the YouTube channel?
+It is true that it seems like an useless step, but its actually a good investment.
+So even if YouTube takes a lot of time which will be a problem at the begining once i can pay an editor all i have to do is write the scripts and the voice lines for each video.
+Meaning that i will have a source of income (After a lot of hard work) which will allow me to work 2 hours a day at most while i have all of the other time to develop my videogame

 However, until I can actually start living off of those, I first need to get a job that will support me financially.
 For that, I am still studying to gain more knowledge and skills.
-What i have done so far related to IT is:
+What I have done so far related to IT is:
   - Technician in Microinformatic Systems and Networks
   - CISCO (Placeholder)
   - Technician in Development of Web Applications (In progress)